JustinKenpisi/justinjmeggitt/media.md

 ---

 Over the years I have been involved with various television and radio programmes, mostly about the origins of Christianity though also more widely in the critical study of religion.
-I have also provided some specialist advice for TV (such as the ['Messiah' drama TV series](https://en.wikipedia.org/wiki/Messiah_(British_TV_series)) on possible apocalyptic motifs to use in its plots) and, from time to time, had my research featured in newspapers and magazines.
+I have also provided some specialist advice for TV (such as the ['Messiah' drama TV series](https://en.wikipedia.org/wiki/Messiah_(British_TV_series)) on possible apocalyptic motifs) and, from time to time, had my research featured in newspapers and magazines.
 I have also regularly provided support to journalists working on religious themes in major UK media, including the Economist, the BBC, the Times and the Guardian.